 Next you’ve got the caramel cream cheese glaze on top of the whole thing…and wow, your taste buds will thank you.
 I ate way too much of the glaze right out of the bowl.
 Seriously I had to make myself stop, so I’d have some left for the actual cake.
 Yeah, I’ve got a problem.

 Ok, enough of me talking it up.
 I know you’ll want to test it out for yourself, so let’s get to the recipe.
-I’ve also included a video toward the end of the post.
+I’ve also included a video.

 - 2 1/2 cups all purpose flour